whispem/Anagram-Checker/README.md

 ## 💡 Fun fact
 True code elegance is when even the smallest utility has clarity, balance, and purpose.
 An anagram: simple letters, infinite combinations—like code, it’s all about the right arrangement.

+---

+If you spot anything that could be written in a more idiomatic or elegant Rust style, I’m always curious to understand why.